limebit/python-template/README.md

 ### Lint

-This command will ensure all dependencies are installed and run flake8
+This command will ensure all dependencies are installed and run ruff

 `make lint`